 - Body language means the non verbal communication, by means of facial expressions, hand gestures, shoulder movements, legs, neck movements, body postures, touch etc.

-- Body language exists in both humans and animals and humans.
+- Body language exists in both human beings and animals.

-- Body language is different from sign language.
+- Body language is different, from the sign language.

 1. Great leaders and speakers use their body language to command, persuade, fascinate and mesmerize their audiences/ people.